Umm al-Barahin

-An edition of the original Arabic work by Sa'id Foudah, titled Tahdhib Sharh al-Sanusiyya, published by Aslein Studies and Publication in 2021.

 Umm al-Barahin (أم البراهين), also known as al-'Aqida al-Sanusiyya al-Sughra (العقيدة السنوسية الصغرى) is a short, systematic methodological treatise on the Ash'ari theology that systematizes the essentials of Sunni belief and their rational justifications.
 It was authored by the Maghribian Maliki scholar, Muhammad ibn Yusuf al-Sanusi (d.
 895/1490).
 The work aims to provide a definitive, evidence-based foundation for Islamic creed ('aqidah).
 Despite its brevity, it's packed with dense theological concepts and has been a core text in Islamic seminaries across the Muslim world for centuries to the present time.
 Its name, "The Mother of Proofs," stems from its role as the foundational source and most comprehensive collection of rational proofs in Islamic creed.

 The work is considered an abridgment of both al-'Aqida al-Wusta (the Middle Creed) and al-'Aqida al-Kubra (the Major Creed) by al-Sanusi.
 It contains the core tenets found in other major theological works, both long and short.
 Al-Sanusi explained the creed in a simple manner to make it easily memorized and understood by ordinary students.
 Due to its clarity and comprehensiveness, the text was adopted as official doctrine across the Malay Peninsula.
 However, Syed Dawilah says that "though the work of Umm al-Barahin is small in size, the arguments it presents before the reader are far-reaching and highly philosophical."

 In his commentary on Umm al-Barahin, al-Sanusi establishes a central feature of the work: the systematic and logical refutation of philosophical and theological groups that deviated from the mainstream Sunni creed.
 The commentary is structured around positive proof for Sunni beliefs, but each proof inherently serves as a rebuttal to opposing views.
 His primary targets were: